Ezo red fox: Naming

 Ezo is a Japanese word meaning "foreigner" and referred to the historical lands of the Ainu people to the north of Honshu, which the Japanese named Ezo-chi.
-In the Ainu languages it is known as cironnup, sumari, kimotpe or hurep.
+In the Ainu languages the fox is known as cironnup, sumari, kimotpe or hurep.

 Description

-The Ezo red fox is somewhat larger than the Japanese red fox found in Honshu, Shikoku and Kyushu, and the outer part of the ear and the limbs are black.
+The Ezo red fox is somewhat larger than the Japanese red fox (V. v. japonica) found in Honshu, Shikoku and Kyushu, and the outer part of the ear and the limbs are black.
 There are many similarities with continental red foxes.

 The Ezo red fox has 42 teeth: 6 incisors, 2 canine teeth, 8 premolar, 4 upper molar and 6 lower molars.
 Ezo foxes normally have eight nipples: a pair on the chest; two pairs in the abdomen; and one pair in the groin.
 Individual cases of seven to ten nipples are known.
 There are five digits on each forelimb and four on the back-leg, a total of 18.

 Ecology

 Ezo red foxes range widely from grassland to alpine belts in Hokkaido.
-They mainly eat rats, mountain hares, birds, and insects.
+They eat mainly rats, mountain hares, birds and insects.
 They also eat fruit and nuts in autumn.
-In tourist spots and some urban areas, individuals feed on the street.
-They have also been observed feeding on the placenta of cattle in pastures or at disposal facilities.
+They have been observed feeding on the placenta of cattle in pastures or at disposal facilities.
+Some individuals feed on the street in urban areas and tourist spots.

 They dig holes or tunnels to make their lairs.
-The females give birth to kits in the early spring, grown and independent by late autumn.
+The females give birth to kits in early spring.
 Males act independently and do not contribute to the raising of offspring.
+The kits are grown and independent by late autumn.